 The Bug Lake fault system is cored by a fine-grained, quartz porphyry unit.
-This porphyry is flanked by zones of strong brecciation, intense silica flooding and sericite alteration.
-Gold mineralization, typically in association with fine-grained pyrite, occurs through the silica flooded alteration zones surrounding the porphyry and in sub-parallel structure and vein zones developed in the hanging wall and footwall to the Bug Lake Fault system.
+This porphyry, is flanked by zones of strong brecciation and local shearing, moderate to intense silica flooding and sericite alteration.
+Gold mineralization, typically in association with fine-grained pyrite, occurs throughout the silica flooded alteration zones surrounding the porphyry and in sub-parallel structures and vein zones developed in the hanging wall and footwall to the Bug Lake Fault system.

-High-grade gold mineralization (> 5 g/t gold) is associated within zones of increased pyrite mineralization, quartz veining and visible gold mineralization within the most intensely altered and deformed portions of the Trend.
+High-grade gold mineralization (> 3 g/t gold) is associated within zones of increased pyrite mineralization, quartz veining and minor gold mineralization within the most intensely altered and deformed portions of the Trend.
 Broad lower grade halos typically surrounding the higher grade gold mineralization over metres to tens of metres.
-Bonanza grade intersections are commonl throughout the Bug Lake system which has over the last two years produced some of the highest grade x thickness assay results ever recorded within the northern portion of the Abitibi.